 More than one-third of working women - nearly 28 million - work in managerial and professional positions in the US, stepping into critical leadership roles and leading innovation across all sectors of society.
 ION's member organizations are working to ensure their paths to leadership are free from gender-based barriers, and that all organizations benefit from skills and perspectives that women bring to the table.

-ION’s Annual Census of Women Board Directors and Executive Officers of public companies includes 2014 data from U.S. corporations in the Russell 3000 (R3000).
+ION’s Annual Update of Women Board Directors and Executive Officers in the Regions includes updated numbers for 2015 for U.S. corporations in the Russell 3000 (R3000).